Tayphong043/teamcity-documentation/topics/dependency-caches.md

 ## Special Notes and Limitations

+### Common

 * Currently, caching is employed only for builds running on cloud agents with the "After the first build" terminate condition.
 Such agents are called ephemeral and can be identified by the [`teamcity.agent.ephemeral=true`](predefined-build-parameters.md) parameter.
+You can upvote ticket [TW-90253](https://youtrack.jetbrains.com/issue/TW-90253/Dependency-cache-extend-beyond-ephemeral-agents) or share suggestions if you want "...
+Cache" features to support other agent types as well.

+* The cache is only published if the build was successful.
+See this ticket for more information: [TW-89838](https://youtrack.jetbrains.com/issue/TW-89838/The-dependency-cache-is-not-saved-and-not-published-for-the-failed-builds-with-failed-tests).

 * To enable dependency caching for [builds running in container](container-wrapper.md), set the `-v <path_to_your_cache>:<path_to_your_cache>` volume.

+* Certain build configuration setups rely on spawning "virtual" builds.
+For example, when using [](parallel-tests.md) or [](matrix-build.md), each test batch or parameter combination runs in a separate build.
+Each of these dynamically generated builds publish an identical cache.
+See the following ticket for more information: [TW-89837](https://youtrack.jetbrains.com/issue/TW-89837/The-same-dependency-cache-is-created-multiple-times-in-every-virtual-build).

+### Maven Cache

-* Maven Cache: the build feature supports all three local Maven repo types: per-agent, per-build, and Maven default.
+* The build feature supports all three local Maven repo types: per-agent, per-build, and Maven default.

-* NuGet Cache: the caching is not supported for environments with package locations set via MSBuild-specific ways:
+* The caching is not supported for environments with package locations set via MSBuild-specific ways:

     * via MSBuild command line
     * in a project file
     * in a `Directory.Build.Props` file

+### NuGet Cache

-* NuGet Cache: the build feature calls the `dotnet list package --format=json --output-version=1 --include-transitive` command to analyze project dependencies and detect invalid caches.
+* The build feature calls the `dotnet list package --format=json --output-version=1 --include-transitive` command to analyze project dependencies and detect invalid caches.
 The `--format` parameter is available in .NET SDK 7.0.200 and higher, meaning the build feature cannot operate on agents with older SDK versions.

 ## DSL Configuration